 Illustration of forest with orange circles and radiation symbol

-Decades after the first-ever U.S. nuclear weapons test in July 1945, the extent of the fallout has only now been understood, thanks to new modeled data by researchers.
+Decades after the first-ever U.S. nuclear weapons test in July 1945, the extent of the fallout in hundreds of communities is only now being understood, thanks to new data by researchers.

 The Trinity explosion, nine seconds after detonation, on July 16, 1945.
 (Everett Collection)